MiSikora/laboratory/library/docs/releasing.md

 mkdocs, version 1.1.2
 ```

-Navigate to library directory and run the site locally.
+Navigate to the library directory and run the site locally.

 ```sh
 $ ./library mkdocs serve